sharktacos/OpenColorIO-configs/docs/gamut.md

 # Gamut Compression

 Problems with out-of-gamut colors are caused by an image going from a large color gamut space to a smaller one.
-The most common example is converting a film camera wide-gamut color space (say for an ARRI or RED camera)  to  the  smaller  gamut  of  the  display  devices  (for example Rec.709 video).
+The most common example is converting a film camera wide-gamut color space like a RED camera  to  the  smaller  gamut  of  the  display  device, for example Rec.709 for broadcast HDTV.

 ![gamut](img/gamut2.jpg)